-"Money service businesses" are subject to money laundering regulation in many jurisdictions, as are banks and other types of financial firm.33 This idea that services "for the transmission of money or value" should be regulated catches informal value transmission systems.
-Should phone companies which allow payments via mobile phones be subject to regulation as money transmitters?34 The FATF focused its attention on New Payment Methods (NPMs) which include mobile phone payments, internet payments and prepaid cards:
+Concerns about money laundering and terrorist financing in particular, tend to push financial activity into formal regulated channels, requiring money transmitters to be regulated.
+Regulation involves compliance costs which tend to be borne by consumers of regulated services.
+Increasing the costs of providing remittance services in order to control money laundering by organized criminals harms the interests of non-criminal remitters of money.
+"Money service businesses" are subject to money laundering regulation in many jurisdictions, as are banks and other types of financial firm.39 This idea that services "for the transmission of money or value" should be regulated catches informal value transmission systems.
+Should phone companies which allow payments via mobile phones be subject to regulation as money transmitters?40 In 2010 the FATF focused its attention on New Payment Methods (NPMs) which include mobile phone payments, internet payments and prepaid cards: